-What steps are necessary to authorise the provision of health services, and what law governs this?
+4 What steps are necessary to authorise the provision of health services, and what law governs this?

 The Health Law and its Regulations for Health Services, and the Mexican Official Norm for Hospitals (NOM-016-SSA3-2012) are the main laws that govern the provision of health services in Mexico.
-Prior to opening, hospitals and specialised healthcare centres require a licence granted by the Mexican Healthcare Regulatory Agency (COFEPRIS).
-The main requirement for getting a licence is by providing a description of the internal organisation and human and financial resources, the internal rules of the establishment, a description of healthcare facilities and services, and a designated qualified person.
-For high-risk healthcare services, such as radiotherapy and haemodialysis, an additional licence is required.
+Prior to opening, hospitals and specialist healthcare centres require a licence granted by the Mexican Healthcare Regulatory Agency (COFEPRIS).
+The main requirement for getting a licence is by providing a description of the internal organisation and human and financial resources, internal rules of the establishment, description of healthcare facilities and services, such as radiotherapy and haemodialysis, an additional licence is required.
 Conversely, low-risk healthcare services that do not involve surgeries or obstetric services may require to give only notice of operation to COFEPRIS rather than getting a licence.

-COFEPRIS was a decentralised agency of the Ministry of Health, in charge of the control and surveillance in all aspects related to sanitary regulation (in connection to drugs, medical devices, health services, food www.lexology.com/gtdt 57 supplements, food and beverages, cosmetics, pesticides, clinical studies, etc), with administrative, technical and operational autonomy, as well having its own legal personality and assets.
-However, in August 2020 the Federal Commission for the Protection against Sanitary Risks was incorporated into the Undersecretary for Prevention and Promotion of Health of the Ministry of Health.
-From now on, COFEPRIS or its faculties will depend directly on the Undersecretary for Prevention and Promotion of Health.
+COFEPRIS is an agency in charge of the control and surveillance in all aspects related to sanitary regulation (in connection to drugs, medical devices, health services, food supplements, food and beverages, cosmetics, pesticides and clinical studies).

+In August 2020, COFEPRIS was incorporated into the Undersecretary for Prevention and Promotion of Health of the Ministry of Health.
+COFEPRIS' faculties depend directly on the Undersecretary.